vippsas/vipps-solutions/loyalty-in-pos/README.md

 <!-- START_METADATA
 ---
-title: Loyalty in POS
+title: Loyalty at POS
 sidebar_position: 1
 ---
 END_METADATA -->

-# Vipps Loyalty in Point-Of-Sale
+# Vipps Loyalty at the Point Of Sale

 <!-- START_TOC -->